jeffpepitoybanez-arch/portfolio/README.md

         </div>
       </div>
       <div class="about-text-col reveal-right">
-        <div class="section-label">I'm Jeff</div>
+        <div class="section-label">I'm Jeff, from the Philippines 🇵🇭</div>
-        <h2 class="about-heading">A Fullstack & Automation Specialist Who <em>Gets Results.</em></h2>
+        <h2 class="about-heading">A Full-Stack Virtual Assistant Who <em>Gets Results.</em></h2>
-        <p class="about-body">I help businesses thrive in the digital world by turning complex marketing challenges into clear, results-driven strategies.
-From building high-converting funnels and automating workflows to managing social media and running targeted ads — I bring the full stack of digital marketing to your brand.</p>
+        <p class="about-body">I hold a Bachelor's Degree in Information Systems, and that technical foundation is exactly what sets me apart from a typical VA.
+I don't just follow instructions — I understand how systems, data, and workflows connect across a business, so I can spot the bottleneck, build the fix, and automate it so it never happens again.</p>
-        <p class="about-body">I work with a diverse range of industries and tailor every project to the client's specific goals and audience.
-My approach is data-driven, creative, and always focused on measurable growth.</p>
+        <p class="about-body">Today I work as a full-stack virtual assistant: building GoHighLevel funnels and CRMs, connecting tools through APIs, and wiring automations across Make, Zapier, and Pabbly Connect so your team spends less time on repetitive work and more time closing deals.
+I work with a diverse range of industries and tailor every project to the client's specific goals, tech stack, and growth stage.</p>
         <div>
           <div class="section-label" style="margin-bottom:12px">Industries I've Worked With</div>
           <div class="industries">